knbz/security-advisor/custom.md

 ### Step 2: Posting findings
 {: #custom-post-findings}

-Create an [occurrence](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Occurrences/createOccurrence) to post findings as KRIs or events to your security advisor dashboard.
+Create an [occurrence](https://us-south.secadvisor.cloud.ibm.com/findings/v1/docs/#/Findings_Occurrences/createOccurrence){: external} to post findings as KRIs or events to your security advisor dashboard.

 For each card, you can define two KRIs.
 {: note}